nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups/index.md

 If you're building some SaaS product, even a simple SQL database wrapper eventually may bring a lot of internal complexity in the way your business logic works; additionally, you can get to various integrations and background tasks that let transform one set of data to another.

 With time, sometimes unnecessary features, it's inevitable that your app may grow messy.
-The great thing about monoliths is: they still work.
-Monoliths, even when messy, keep your team focused on what matters most:
+The great thing about monoliths is: they still work. **Monoliths, even when messy, keep your team focused on what matters most**:

 - **Staying alive**
 - **Delivering customer value**